pac4j/spring-webmvc-pac4j/README.md

   * `csrfToken` to use the `CsrfTokenGeneratorAuthorizer` with the `DefaultCsrfTokenGenerator` (it generates a CSRF token and adds it to the request and save it in the `pac4jCsrfToken` cookie), `csrfCheck` to check that this previous token has been sent as the `pac4jCsrfToken` header or parameter in a POST request and `csrf` to use both previous authorizers.

-### Get redirection urls

-You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method of the client, in order to create an explicit link for login.
-For example with Facebook:

-	FacebookClient fbClient = (FacebookClient) client.findClient("FacebookClient");
-	WebContext context = new J2EContext(request, response);
-	String fbLoginUrl = fbClient.getRedirectAction(context, false).getLocation();

 ### Get the user profile

 You can test if the user is authenticated using the `ProfileManager.isAuthenticated()` method or get the user profile using the `ProfileManager.get(true)` method (`false` not to use the session, but only the current HTTP request).